1990s

 1864

-Drawing of an unknown man in former Transkei (now Eastern Cape)
+Drawing of an unknown man in former Transkei (Eastern Cape)

 Dr Kenneth Kaunda